FrodeSolheim/openretro-launcher/README.md

 # OpenRetro Launcher

-This is a copy of the fs-uae-launcher repository, with different startup scripts.
-The reason for having a separate repository is for practical purposes related to building via GitHub Actions.
+This is a helper repository for building OpenRetro Launcher via GitHub Actions from code in the fs-uae-launcher repository.